-The stable outlook on Zagreb's rating mirrors the stable outlook on the sovereign bond rating.
-It also reflects our expectation that the city will be able to preserve its overall solid financial performance, supported by the central government, alleviating the pandemic- and earthquake-driven fiscal pressure.
-The city's history of prudent budgetary management further supports the stable outlook.
+The stable outlook on the city mirrors the stable outlook on the sovereign rating.
+It also reflects the city's stable financial performance and reducing debt burden in the medium term.
+The city's track record of prudent budgetary management further supports the stable outlook.